These ‘pillars’ make up the cryptocurrency basics. There are three pillars of cryptos that you need to understand:

 Take Away: Cryptography protects you and your cryptos.
 It does this via complexity and the removal of a third-party (banks).
 Anonymity and independence achieved!

 It can be strongly argued that cryptos are some of the safest and most transparent currencies in the world.

 Customer facing websites are the weak link of the crypto landscape.
 These are the focus for most criminals and/or hackers – exchanges in particular.

 Achieving safety and transparency creates value for cryptos.
 Let’s take a look at how they manage this today.

 Cryptos exist on a digital system called Blockchain.

 Blockchain is the true beating heart of cryptocurrencies.
 It provides the platform for the basics of cryptocurrency.

 Early pioneers believed in the need for more secure online transactions.
 After all, our credit card details, home addresses, and phone numbers had little protection.

-This led to the development of the blockchain technology.
-This enabled the creation of virtual currencies and thus Bitcoin was born.
+This led to the development of the blockchain technology, which, in turn, enabled the creation of virtual currencies and thus Bitcoin was born.

 So what exactly is blockchain in simple terms?